No sign of new protests in Iran as a hard-line cleric calls for executions and threatens Trump

 “I understand guns, because I served in the military in the southeast of Turkey,” he said.
 “The guns they were firing were not simple weapons.
 They were machine-guns.”

+In a sign of the conflict’s potential to spill over borders, a Kurdish separatist group in Iraq said it has launched attacks on Iran’s paramilitary Revolutionary Guard in recent days in retaliation for Tehran’s crackdown on protests.

+A representative of the Kurdistan Freedom Party, or PAK, said its members have “played a role in the protests through both financial support and armed operations to defend protesters when needed.”
+The group said the attacks were launched by members of its military wing based inside Iran.

-The death toll of at least 2,797, provided by the Human Rights Activists News Agency, exceeds that of any other round of protest or unrest in Iran in decades and recalls the chaos surrounding the country’s 1979 Islamic Revolution.
+The death toll of at least 2,797, provided by the Human Rights Activists News Agency, exceeds that of any other round of protest or unrest in Iran in decades and recalls the chaos surrounding the 1979 revolution.

 The agency has been accurate throughout years of demonstrations, relying on a network of activists inside Iran that confirms all reported fatalities.
-The AP has been unable to independently confirm the group’s toll.
-The Iranian government has not provided casualty figures.
+The AP has been unable to independently confirm the toll.
+Iran's government has not provided casualty figures.